-Abbott semi-precision balls are used in a wide variety of applications where the higher tolerances and cost of precision balls is not necessary.
+Abbott’s semi-precision balls are used in a wide variety of applications where the higher tolerances and cost of precision balls is not necessary.
 Balls are defined by grade: The lower the number of the grade, the more precision to which the ball is manufactured.
 The typical distinction between a precision ball and a semi-precision ball is between grades 50 and 100, wherein grades 50 and below are considered precision balls and grades 100 and above are semi-precision.
-Abbott conforms to ABMA standards, which dictate the specific parameters associated with the grade of a ball.